What is OpenSceneryX?

 I’ve heard library xxx is now included with OpenSceneryX, can I delete it?

-The short answer is yes.
 The following third party libraries are now fully incorporated into OpenSceneryX, so you no longer need to keep them in your Custom Scenery folder:

 - RE Library* by Richard C Elliott (einstein)